bitmovin/bitmovin-player-ios-samples/README.md

 +   **BasicFullscreenHandling** Shows how to use the `BitmovinFullscreenHandler`-protocol to implement basic fullscreen handling.

 ## Using The Sample Apps
-Please execute `pod install` to properly initialize the workspace.
+Please execute `pod install --repo-update` to properly initialize the workspace.
 In each sample app you also have to add your Bitmovin Player license key to `Info.plist` file as `BitmovinPlayerLicenseKey`.

 In addition to that you have to log in to [https://dashboard.bitmovin.com](https://dashboard.bitmovin.com), where you have to add the following bundle identifier of the sample application as an allowed domain under `Player -> Licenses`: